conduktor/conduktor-docs/docs/gateway/demos/encryption/encryption-crypto-shredding.md

 ## Confirm message from tom and laura are encrypted

-Confirm message from tom and laura are encrypted in cluster `teamA`
+Confirm messages from tom and laura are encrypted in cluster `teamA`

 <Tabs>
 <TabItem value="Command">